 “Manners are a reflection of your attitude towards others”

-Often times I hear young kids saying sorry for small things because they were taught to say it for everything: sorry I took your spot, sorry I went in front of you and so on…
+Often I hear young kids saying sorry for small things because they were taught to say it for everything: sorry I took your spot, sorry I went in front of you, and so on…

-Repeat and repeat the sorry word from a young age will become later on a reflex to say sorry without really mean it.
+Repeat and repeat the sorry word from a young age will later become a reflex to say sorry without really mean it.

-Sorry is a very powerful word that implies a very strong emotional feeling.
-Don’t use it only as an excuse, use it when it’s necessary and you feel that sympathy towards somebody.
+Sorry is a compelling word that implies a powerful emotion.
+Don’t use it as an excuse; use it when necessary, and feel sympathy towards somebody.

-For example, if you walk on the street distressed by looking for something and you bumped into a person you can say either “I apologize!
+For example, if you walked on the street distressed by looking for something and bumped into a person, you can say either “I apologize!
 Are you ok?” or “Excuse me!” instead of sorry.
-If you are late for a class don’t say “sorry, I am late” say instead: “I apologize for being late, professor”.
+If you are late for a class, don’t say “sorry, I am late” say instead: “I apologize for being late, professor.”

 Can you notice the difference?
-Instead of saying “sorry” and leave you can choose meaningful words such as “I apologize” or “excuse me”.
-First, shows care and consideration for that person.
-Second, shows that you mean it, shows feelings and respect toward your teacher.
+Instead of saying “sorry” and leave, you can choose meaningful words such as “I apologize” or “excuse me.”
+First, it shows care and consideration for that person.
+Second, it shows that you mean it, shows feelings and respect toward your teacher.

-When you really feel regret for what you did, when you hurt somebody’s feelings or you want to show sympathy and care to someone that goes through a difficult time then sorry is the right word to use it at that moment.
+When you really regret what you did, when you hurt somebody’s feelings or want to show sympathy and care to someone who goes through a difficult time, sorry is the right word to use at that moment.

 Excuse me is a must expression you should make it a habit.
-It shows you are aware of doing something to inconvenience someone.
+It shows you are aware of doing something that disturbs someone.